 As a model, only work with photographers you trust.
 There are many people with cameras.
 Check the photographer's portfolio and get an idea about their work and style.
 Are these the pictures you want of you?
 Check references.
 Contact other models the photographer worked with, check testimonials.
 Prior to the shoot, discuss the shoot and set limits.
 Keep in mind that photographers may be able to use any picture of the shoot, so make sure you sign a contract that outlines the use of the photos of the shoot, not just a general waiver.
 Although the photographer owns the copyright he needs a MRF (Model Release Form) to be able to use the pictures of your shoot.
 If he doesn't ask you to sign one at your shoot, he doesn't know what he's doing.

 It is also very uncommon for photographers to approach models - unless last time you checked you were famous, or he is desperate to find models.
 Always check the photographer's portfolio.
 Is this the kind of pictures you want to see yourself in?
 Check the photographer's bio/facebook page/model mayhem account/website, check with other models he worked with.
 If you have any doubt - don't shoot with him!
 Period.
 And to be clear, I am NOT saying not to shoot with a photographer who contacts you just make sure you are okay with the portfolio.
-Different photographers have different styles, and there's nothing wrong with it.
+Different photographers have different styles, and there's nothing wrong with that.
 Just make sure you are cool with it.

 As for the camera equipment, having the most expensive camera, doesn't make a guy with a camera a photographer.
 Often artistic photographers are low budget.
 You may even run into photographers using Polaroids or $20 cameras - but this should be the exception.
 Cameras don't make a great image, a photographer does.
 The best way to find out if a photographer knows what he's doing is, to check his camera settings.
-If he's using automatic programs (usually the Green frame, portrait, landscape etc setting) and not the M (Manual) settings, he doesn't know his job.
+If he's using automatic programs (usually the Green frame, portrait, landscape etc settings) and not the M (Manual) or Cx settings, he doesn't know his job.
 Photographers also never use a pop-up flash!
 Red flag!

 Who will provide the wardrobe?

 This depends on the assignment.
 Usually we will discuss the style of clothes prior to the shoot.
 For a basic shoot you will bring in a wardrobe selection and we will see what works best before we start shooting, no visible brand logos and prints should be neutral.
 If you plan on bringing Jeans, make sure they are cool (boyfriend jeans, shorts, ripped,...) - otherwise leave them at home.
 There's nothing more boring than a pair of plain jeans for a studio shoot.
-Also make sure fabric of the clothes is not too flat.
+Also make sure fabric of the clothes is not too flat/boring.
 For conceptual shoots I will decide on the style and we will work together on getting the right outfit for the shoot or I will provide wardrobe.
 Please keep in mind that your clothes need to work with the theme of the shoot.